adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ### A simple hand made vision transformer (shallow)

 * we will try to replicate the paper <u>"AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE"</u> -- adosovitskiy et.al [https://arxiv.org/pdf/2010.11929v2] and show through one full forward pass.
-* We will try to reason the rate of learning by giving it same number of epochs as our CNN

 ### Pretrained Vision Transformer

-* we will use vit_b_16 [https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#vit-b-16] and unfreeze the last few layers to perform the training.
+* we will use vit_b_16 [https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#vit-b-16] and unfreeze the last few layers and attention heads to perform transfer learning.

-* And compare the rate of learning with shallow transformer by giving it the same number of epochs.

-## Dataset
+## FER2013 Dataset

 >The dataset comprises **48x48** pixel grayscale images of faces.
 These faces have been automatically aligned to ensure that each face is roughly centered and occupies a similar amount of space in every image.
 >